junxit/us-congress-bills-114/bill.md

 ## § 3.
 Operational control of the border

 - **(a)** *Securing the border* The Secretary of Homeland Security shall gain and maintain situational awareness, and operational control of high traffic areas, by the date that is not later than two years after the date of the enactment of this Act, and operational control and situational awareness along the southern land border of the United States by the date that is not later than five years after such date of enactment.
-- **(b)** *Required capability deployment* The Secretary of Homeland Security, acting through the appropriate component of the Department of Homeland Security, shall, at a minimum, deploy to each sector or region, as the case may be, of the southern border, in a prioritized, risk-based manner to achieve situational awareness and operational control of the border the following additional capabilities:
+- **(b)** *Required capability deployment* Not later than one year after the date of the enactment of this Act, the Secretary of Homeland Security, acting through the appropriate component of the Department of Homeland Security, shall, at a minimum, deploy to each sector or region, as the case may be, of the southern border, in a prioritized, risk-based manner to achieve situational awareness and operational control of the border the following additional capabilities:
   - **(1)** *San Diego sector* For the San Diego sector, the following:
     - **(A)** Subterranean surveillance and detection technologies.
     - **(B)** To increase coastal maritime domain awareness, the following: